No charges for California police who fatally shot Guatemalan

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+Perez-Lopez slipped from Tiffe’s grasp and then lunged at him with the knife while the other officer was coming to help, Tiffe told investigators.

-An autopsy showed Perez-Lopez was shot five times from behind and a sixth time in the side.
-He was also drunk.
+An autopsy showed Perez-Lopez was shot five times from behind and a sixth time in the side by both officers, who ended up standing side-by-side as Perez-Lopez ran toward Tiffe, according to the report.

+Perez-Lopez was also “very intoxicated,” according to the district attorney’s report, citing the autopsy.

-Investigators concluded that Perez-Lopez turned and ran away as the shooting started.
+Investigators concluded Perez-Lopez turned quickly right before the shooting started, explaining why he was shot in the back.

+“We respect the District Attorney’s decision and thank his office for its work on this investigation,” San Francisco police spokesman Michael Andraychak.

+Arnoldo Casillas, a lawyer who represents the Perez-Lopez’s family, did not return a telephone message seeking comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.